 With the above said, it should be acknowledged that if emotional abuse is egregious, one-sided, and pervasive, with the abuser being completely unwilling to change, then divorce could very well be the best solution, the same as with physical violence.
 You won't be able to see this situation clearly, though, unless you first eliminate your own distorted perceptions and master your own reactions stemming from such misperceptions.

 In the end, expect divorce to be an extremely painful process regardless of the cause.
 Because of this, make sure the uncontrollable pain (i.e., the pain that does not come from lacking genuine love for yourself, which can be remedied with proper therapy and mindfulness) of staying married is greater than the pain for you and your children that will inevitably result by going through a divorce.

 Whether you get a divorce or not, hopefully you will ultimately reach the point where you can master yourself, learn how to love yourself genuinely, and learn how to feel compassion and understanding for the other party in an unconditional manner, while also maintaining healthy boundaries for yourself.

 See more about our divorce services by clicking on https://www.griswoldlawfirm.com/family-law

 About the Author

 Timothy Griswold is a family law attorney in Austin Texas.
-He opened his own law firm after serving five and a half years in the active-duty United States Air Force as a JAG officer.
+He opened his own law firm after serving five and a half years on active-duty as a JAG officer in the United States Air Force.
 Although he makes his living by helping clients divorce, he understands deeply the toll that a divorce can take on people and sincerely hopes that clients seek him out only as a last resort.